PakwhanNK/DP-newsletter-content-analysis/README.md

 # DP-newsletter-content-analysis
-Using NLP to analyze what ticks the readers to click to the website
+Using NLP to analyze what ticks the readers to click from newsletter to the website